alphonsez1/ARSmoothDesk/README.md

 2. Install [Visual Studio Code](https://code.visualstudio.com/)
 3. Clone or download this repository
 4. Open the project folder in VS Code
+5. In terminal, run `dotnet restore`.
-5. Open `main.cs` in the editor
+6. Open `main.cs` in the editor
-6. Click the Run button (or press F5) to build and run the application
+7. Click the Run button (or press F5) to build and run the application

 ## Requirements

 - Windows 10/11
 - Xreal AR glasses (I have only tested Air and Air Ultra)
+- .NET 9.0 or higher
+- DirectX 11 compatible graphics card

+## NuGet Dependencies

+This project relies on the following NuGet packages:
+- SharpDX (4.2.0)
+- SharpDX.Direct3D11 (4.2.0)
+- SharpDX.DXGI (4.2.0)

+These packages are defined in the `.csproj` file and will be automatically downloaded when running `dotnet restore`.

 ## Development Status